Updated on 1st December 2021

 Also, not only does the Salopian Inn feature incredible food and wine, but you can choose from over 200 gins – yes, 200 gins.
 Many local, but many from all around the world (if you need that, but I’m personally a huge fan of the local gin distilling scene).

-For me, the Salopian Inn is adults only.
+For me, the Salopian Inn is adults only (we last went for Mr Winter’s birthday, just the two of us).
 I have no doubt the incredibly friendly staff would be welcoming of a family party, but to me this is date-night stuff.
 It’s an experience that shouldn’t be rushed.

 While not technically in McLaren Vale but rather on the way to it, this relatively new addition to the northern-Fleurieu dining roster is getting rave reviews.